Main content starts here, tab to start navigating

 If you’ve ever spilled out onto Lansdowne Street after a match (or a show) and thought, “Boston needs a proper place to watch the World Cup” — you’re our kind of crowd.
-This summer, we’re turning our Fenway patio into a rotating run of Country Takeovers: themed match nights where the flags go up, the bunting comes out, the music shifts, and the whole place feels like a neighborhood celebration that just happens to be built around football.
+This summer, we’re turning our Fenway into a rotating run of Country Takeovers: themed match nights where the flags go up, the bunting comes out, the music shifts, and the whole place feels like a neighborhood celebration that just happens to be built around football.

 Call it a themed watch party in Boston — but make it the Lansdowne way: community first, a cold pint in hand, plenty of craic, and the kind of atmosphere you don’t get from “just another sports bar.”
 We’ll keep a few surprises tucked behind the bar (we’re teasing, not spoiling), but here’s the heart of it: the world shows up on Lansdowne Street, and Fenway shows it right back.